All Episodes

 It got so bad in there.

-They broke a passenger window in an armored Rolls Royce.
+They broke a passenger window in an armored Rolls-Royce.

-This is the same kind of people that are throwing F-bombs at the uh president of the Democrat caucus.
+This is the same kind of people that are throwing F-bombs at the president of the Democrat caucus.

 So I'm not trying to scare anybody, but this is a leftist tactic.